agilon health, inc. investors: Please contact the Portnoy Law Firm to recover your losses; May 28, 2024 deadline

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, May 09, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises agilon health, inc. (NYSE: AGL). investors that a lawsuit was filed on behalf of investors that purchased agilon securities between April 15, 2021 and February 27, 2024, inclusive (the “Class Period”).
+LOS ANGELES, May 13, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises agilon health, inc. (NYSE: AGL) investors that a lawsuit was filed on behalf of investors that purchased agilon securities between April 15, 2021 and February 27, 2024, inclusive (the “Class Period”).

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.